flyingrhinonz/nccm/README.md

 the connection - they might have changed later on during your session.
-When tee logging is enabled you will see:  `LogTee`  in white in the help line at the botton of the screen.
+When tee logging is enabled you will see:  `LogTee`  in red in the help line at the bottom of the screen.

 To view the resulting file I recommend using `catstep` which can replay the file slowly and also let you step